 - Performance Assessments and Root Cause Analyses (PARCA), a Directorate of the Office of the Assistant Secretary of Defense for Acquisition.
 As the central office for major defense authorization performance assessment, root cause analysis, and earned value management (EVM), PARCA issues policies, procedures, and guidance governing the conduct of such work by the Military Departments and the Defense Agencies.

-- A copy of the ANSI/EIA 748 Standard for EVMS can be purchased from the ANSI online store at webstore.ansi.org.
+- A copy of the EIA-748 Standard for EVMS can be purchased from the SAE International online store at store.sae.org.
 The current version is Version C, published March 2013.
 Purchase a single copy for personal use or purchase a subscription for an organization.

 - Defense Acquisition University (DAU) Acquisition Community Connection.
 Knowledge sharing portal for a variety of topics for the acquisition community including earned value management, program management, risk management, and more.